oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/kubernetes/k8s-ingress-controller.md

 date: 2019-02-22T15:44:42-05:00
 draft: false
 weight: 4
-description: "Install and configure an ingress controller."
+description: "Install an ingress controller, if needed, and add ingress routes to allow access to the WebLogic domain from outside the Kubernetes cluster."
 ---

 ### Contents